 However, this model also brings some restrictions regarding possible customizations compared to the classic on-premises model.
-This guide explains the recommended ways to customize Intershop CaaS.
+This guide explains the recommended ways to customize the Intershop Commerce Platform.
 It is targeted to developers and architects who want to extend and modify Intershop functionalities.

 The best customization?
 No customization!